amaliaskilton/flibl/README.md

 Flibl is a tool to bolster the transfer of texts between ELAN and FLEx (and FLEx and ELAN).
 It runs as a set of python scripts with a configuration file that specifies user settings.
 Flibl converts files from ELAN to FLEx (and vice versa) through a JSON-like interchange format.

-The process, rationale, and background are described in a paper under review.
+The process, rationale, and background are described in [this paper in Language Documentation & Conservation (open access)](https://hdl.handle.net/10125/74815).
+By downloading and using Flibl, you agree to [cite the software or the paper](Citation.md) in any publication where it has been used.

 # Requirements
 * Python 3.10.x+